Vinyl Siding vs Wood Siding

 Like previously mentioned, when the color of your vinyl siding does fade, painting is a risky and often unsuccessful option.
 So if at any point after installation you become unhappy with the color, there really isn’t a great maintenance option you could choose to breathe new life into your home’s exterior.

-A common hesitation with wood siding is that it may be more susceptible to mold and insect activity as an organic product, however this argument doesn’t hold up with modified wood.
-Modified wood is impregnated with a bio-based liquid that makes it highly resistant to fungi, rot and any other wood destroying micro-organisms.
+A common hesitation with wood siding is that it may be more susceptible to mold and insect activity as an organic product.
+This argument doesn’t hold up with modified wood.
+Modified wood is impregnated with a bio-based liquid.
+That makes it highly resistant to fungi, rot and any other wood destroying micro-organisms.
 It also thickens the wood cell walls by 50 percent, making modified wood a hard and very durable siding choice.

-Furthermore, modified wood isn’t affected by hot or cold weather conditions and also doesn’t require any additional maintenance beyond occasional cleaning.
+Furthermore, modified wood isn’t affected by hot or cold weather conditions.
+It also doesn’t require any additional maintenance beyond occasional cleaning.
 It can be left to weather naturally or coated with UV protection finish to maintain its brown hue.
 And if you ever decide you want to change the color, you can paint modified wood should you ever so choose.

 Green building and eco-friendly materials are an important consideration to make when choosing wood siding vs vinyl.
-Vinyl siding is a plastic that most recycling centers do not accept, so when disposing of leftover material or re-siding your home, the old siding will most likely need to be disposed of in a landfill where it will not decompose for years.
+Vinyl siding is a plastic that most recycling centers do not accept.
+When disposing of leftover material or re-siding your home, the old siding will most likely need to be disposed of in a landfill where it will not decompose for years.

 Modified wood siding is made of real wood that’s been modified with an organic, bio-based liquid.
 It’s non-toxic, contains no VOCs and can be disposed of like any other wood.
 Made from sustainable softwoods, modified wood siding has a much lower impact on the environment than vinyl both in production and at time of disposal.

-Vinyl siding also contains chemicals that if burned, release toxins into the air, making a house fire even more dangerous for homeowners and detrimental to the environment.
+Vinyl siding also contains chemicals that if burned, release toxins into the air.
+For example it’s making a house fire even more dangerous for homeowners and detrimental to the environment.

 Make a Better Choice